Features of SL40

 |Communication I/F||Ethernet||More than Gigabit Ethernet is necessary.|

 |Power consumption (continuous) [W]||48||Total power consumption of camera head and controller on average while projecting and imaging continuously|

 |Power consumption (idle) [W]||12||Total power consumption of camera head and controller in the idle state (no measurement)|

 |Dimension [mm]||Camera Head: W92 x H75.5 x D95

 |The size of the connector and cable is not considered.|

 Camera Controller: 854

 You can acquire the camera images by connecting SL40 to your own PC via Ethernet.
-As for the power supply, an AC-DC power adapter is provided for inputting 24V DC power, but you may use a switching power supply, etc., as long as it can generate 24V DC.
+The power supply unit (e.g. AC-DC power adapter) is not provided, so please prepare a power source such as a switching power supply and battery that generates 24V DC by yourself.
 It is also possible to input 24V directly to the camera head from a separate power supply.

 Industrial systems such as production lines and assembly cells can easily connect to the SL40 from their software by using the provided SDK.
 Since the SL40 only outputs 3D data, you need to implement object recognition algorithms on your PC (Ubuntu).
 We also offer a ROS package.
 The ROS package makes it easier to build an autonomous robot system for your research purpose if your robot is ROS-compatible.